Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Conclusion

 \section{Conclusion}

-We presented our single-phase filter pruning method named Sauron, and we evaluated it on three medical image segmentation tasks in which Sauron yielded pruned models that were superior to the compared methods in terms of performance and pruning rate.
-In agreement with the literature, our experiments indicated that CNN optimization leads to redundant feature maps that can be clustered.
-Additionally, we introduced Sauron's $\delta_{opt}$ regularization that, as we showed with three different clusterability metrics, increased feature maps clusterability without pre-selecting the number of clusters, unlike previous approaches.
-In other words, we enhanced CNN's innate capability to yield feature maps clusters via $\delta_{opt}$ regularization, and we exploited it for filter pruning.
+We presented a single-phase filter pruning method named Sauron.
+We evaluated it on four medical image segmentation tasks, where Sauron yielded pruned models that were superior to the compared methods in terms of performance, pruning rate, and inference time.
+Our experiments demonstrated that $\delta_{opt}$ regularization increased the clusterability of feature maps, and that promoting such increase in feature maps clusterability is advantageous for filter pruning.
 Finally, we showed that the few feature maps after pruning nnUNet with Sauron were highly interpretable.

-\paragraph{Limitations and potential negative impact} Sauron relies on feature maps for identifying which filters to prune.
-Thus, although Sauron is suitable for training models from scratch and fine-tuning pre-trained networks, Sauron is unable to prune CNNs without access to training data, unlike \cite{li2016pruning,wang2019cop,li2019exploiting}.
-Furthermore, Sauron cannot enforce a specific compression rate due to its simple distance thresholding.
-Although we have evaluated Sauron with respect to the segmentation quality, we are not able to evaluate the potential clinical impact.
-It could be that even a small difference in segmentation would have large clinical impact, or vice versa, a large difference in segmentation could be clinically meaningless.
-Depending on the application these impacts could be either positive or negative.